Janssen-Carl/DormDash/project_status_report.md

 - improve orders-overview KPI design  (done)
 - fix the sidebar buttons (shouldn't act as checkbox) (done)
 - the data on the admin panel (products sold) does not match the one displayed on the home page (done)
+- fix profile and edit profile on customer and vendor (add eye on the password entry)